Step By Step

-Add 2 tsp of tea to the teapot and steep precisely.
+Add 2 teaspoons of tea to the french press and steep precisely.

 Use 1 tsp of tea leaves per 1 cup of water.
 Store tea and herbs in a cool, dark, and dry (low humidity) place.
 Proper storage of tea lowers the deterioration rate of the fragile essential oils – hot, humid conditions with exposure to UV destroys tea.